 Aluminium for heat exchangers

-For design engineers that require a lighter, thermally efficient material, or are working to a tighter design budget,
+For design engineers that require a lighter, thermally efficient material, or are working to a tighter design budget, aluminium is the prime candidate.

 Boasting a thermal conductivity of 237 W/(m·K) for pure aluminium or ~160 W/(m·K) for most alloys, aluminium is the third most thermally conductive material and arguably the most cost-effective.
 Aluminium also offers a specific heat of 0.44 J/(g·°C), making it very nearly as efficient at diffusing heat as copper.